alexhowell2a/alexhowell2a.github.io/_posts/2021-09-05-list-of-game-companies-to-avoid.md

 Bought MAXIS, developer of The Sims franchise, SimCity franchise, shut down the SimCity servers and monetized the hell out of The Sims 3 and The Sims 4 ($860 worth of DLC only in Sims 4 as of September 2021).
 Involved in predatory microtransaction practices, creates terrible games that look almost the same as the older ones but with a new coat of paint (most notably the FIFA series).
 Everything they touch turns into shit.
 Every IP they develop/publish nowadays is just a money grab.

-### Deep Silver (Deep Shillver, Deep Shitver, Deep Suckle, Deep Throating Silver) - Metro Exodus, Metro: Last Night, Metro 2033, Metro Redux
+### Deep Silver (Deep Shillver, Deep Shitver, Deep Suckle, Deep Throating Silver) - Saints Row (reboot), Metro Exodus, Metro: Last Night, Metro 2033, Metro Redux

 Went bankrupt previously, publishes both PC, Console and Mobile games.
+Published Metro Exodus to the Epic Games Store just days before the announced Steam release date.
+They honored the pre-orders, but still, a totally crapy move.
+Recently they announced the Saints Row reboot and its release on the EGS.
+You can literally see the blank space on the banner where the Steam icon would have been.
+Would not be surprised if this was another decision made very quickly.

 ### Epic Games (E-pig Games) - Fortnite, Unreal Tournament (UT4, unfinished), Unreal Tournament 3; Tencent and ultimately the CCP own a large portion of the company